Joseph Pariseau: Life

-The diocese became involved in a long dispute over ownership of the St. James Mission Claim, so it was not to become the Sisters' permanent mission site.
-Instead, Mother Joseph purchased property away from the disputed area and protected the Sisters' interests through incorporation as the "Sisters of Charity of the House of Providence in the Territory of Washington" on 28 January 1859.
+The diocese became involved in a long dispute over ownership of the St. James Mission Claim, so it was not to become the sSisters' permanent mission site.
+Instead, Mother Joseph purchased property away from the disputed area and protected the Sisters' interests through incorporation as the Sisters of Charity of the House of Providence in the Territory of Washington on 28 January 1859.
 It remains one of Washington State's oldest corporations and the parent corporation for Providence Health & Services.

 In the early 1870s, Mother Joseph began planning a permanent home for Providence of the Holy Angels on the property she had purchased earlier in Vancouver.
 She designed and supervised construction of Providence Academy, bounded by Tenth and Twelfth, "C" and Reserve Streets.
 The local Hidden Brick Company supplied the bricks for the four-story structure.
 The sisters and their orphans and boarders moved into the Academy on 7 September 1874, before the interior was finished.
 Mother Joseph supervised construction of a large addition in 1891, but otherwise the exterior of the building remains much as it was built.
 A stickler for detail, Mother Joseph often inspected foundations, rafters and bounced on planks to ensure their support.

 As architect and artist, she was responsible for designing some of the buildings and supervising their construction.
 She undertook aggressive fundraising tours, braving the mountains and wilderness on horseback.
 Each of her "begging tours" into mining camps lasted several months and raised between $2,000 and $5,000 toward the realization of her goal.
 A brief timeline of what buildings Mother Joseph was involved in building; 1856 Providence Academy, Vancouver, Wash.
 1858 St. Joseph Hospital, Vancouver.
 1863 Providence St. Joseph (school), Steilacoom, Wash.
 1864 St. Vincent Academy Walla Walla, Wash. (“Mother Joseph of the Sacred Heart, Sister of Providence.”
 The First American Women Architects, by Sarah Allaback, University of Illinois Press, 2008, pp. 153–156.)

 The tours were not without danger from highwaymen either.
 She almost lost all of her proceeds from a recent tour in 1866 when she and her stage stopped suddenly by armed men and robbed at gunpoint.
 She reported to have put up a convincing ruse, telling the highwayman, "There is nothing in there that you would want."
 The tours took her far from Vancouver even unto the interior of Idaho and Montana, being plump with money from the many mines located there.
 Later her compatriots from Ohio would establish Indian Mission Schools in Montana.
 Mother Joseph effectively supported their multiple institutions while her superiors in Montreal did not have an abundance of resources to support them, a testament to her tenacity and dedication to the service of others.